f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * Owner - The owner of the aircraft.
 (DB)
 * Updated - The local time at which the last ADS-B message was received.
 * RX Frames - A count of the number of ADS-B frames received from this aircraft.
 * Correlation - Displays the minimun, average and maximum of the preamable correlation in dB for each recevied frame.
 These values can be used to help select a threshold setting.
+This correlation value is the ratio between the presence and absence of the signal corresponding to the "ones" and the "zeros" of the sync word adjusted by the bits ratio.
+It can be interpreted as a SNR estimation.
+* RSSI - This Received Signal Strength Indicator is based on the signal power during correlation estimation.
+This is the power sum during the expected presence of the signal i.e. the "ones" of the sync word.

 If an ADS-B frame has not been received from an aircraft for 60 seconds, the aircraft is removed from the table and map.
 This timeout can be adjusted in the Display Settings dialog.